hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

   <summary>Click for explanation of the heuristic
   </summary>

+The research showed that sometimes we forget to ask "why/" a tool is needed.

+Examining the goals we want to achieve and the problems we want to ovvercome help understand whether a tool will help, or not.

-You've embarked on designing, building, or choosing a new tool to help support testing.
+If you've embarked on designing, building, or choosing a new tool to help support testing...
 Think about:

 -	what problem the tool is intended to solve, and whether a tool is the best option for solving that problem.